genieversum/genie-flow/doc/permanent_storage.md

 Files are named `<session_id>.tar`.
 The directory tree is constructed using the last (highest level) and penultimate bytes (second level) of the session_id in reverse order.
-This is because session id's are constructed as `ULID`s meaning that there is very low entropy in the first bytes.

 **Example:** A session with ID `019be56e-ad36-f9b5-a63a-557a98e8f71d` will be stored as:
 ```